-Graduate Movement I (2 quarter hours, 1 quarters) Movement based on the technique of yoga as a means for the discovery of body mechanics, physical alignment, self-use and over-all self-awareness.
+Graduate Movement I (2 quarter hours, 1 quarter) Movement based on the technique of yoga as a means for the discovery of body mechanics, physical alignment, self-use and over-all self-awareness.
 This class will also meet two extra hours with a different instructor to concentrate on the imaginative use of self, to explore physical improvisation and to explore movement techniques that will aid the student to use themselves more freely and expand their range of expression.

 Graduate Movement I (1 quarter hour, 2 quarters) Work focuses on full body awareness through Feldenkrais® movement lessons and through the study of anatomy.
 The emphasis will be place on deepening the actor's kinesthetic awareness and on developing a more articulate physical instrument, understanding the restrictions of habit, exploring dynamics and increasing the ability to make dynamic choices.

-MFA Workshop I: Actor as Entrepreneur (2 quarter hours, 3 quarters) Workshop is a flexible laboratory time period designed to accommodate a number of possibilities of workshops, lectures, and demonstrations with guest artists mainly from the Chicago theatre community and beyond.
+MFA Workshop I: Actor as Entrepreneur (2 quarter hours, 3 quarters) Workshop is a flexible laboratory time period designed to accommodate a number of possibilities including workshops, lectures, and demonstrations with guest artists from the Chicago theatre community and beyond.
 Workshop also accommodates a number of projects generated by the MFA Acting students themselves.
 As workshop is a process class, projects may or may not result in a showing.

-Graduate Seminar (3 quarter hours, 3 quarters) This is a reading and writing course which covers the entire history of western theatre starting with the Greeks and continuing through Shakespeare up to most current new scripts.
+Graduate Seminar (3 quarter hours, 3 quarters) This is a reading and writing course which covers the entire history of western theatre starting with the Greeks and continues through Shakespeare up to most current new scripts.
 It is also a survey of current theatrical trends in Chicago, New York, and the nation.
 It encourages the student to develop a critical voice in viewing professional productions and reading classic and new plays.

 Rehearsal & Performance I (3 quarter hours, 1 quarter) First year graduate acting students become an ensemble cast under the direction of a faculty or guest director to create and perform in a full-length and fully-staged production in which the year’s core training is synthesized and presented to the School community.

-Graduate Acting II: Heightened Language (3 quarter hours, 3 quarters) The course in Classical Acting joins the emotional, physical and imaginative life of a role with the technical skills needed to express that character to its fullest.
-This is achieved through rigorous foundation work and applying the basic tenets of acting to the acting of plays in verse; making strong choices that are grounded in the text, establishing a connection to the scene partner, listening and responding to what is happening in the scene.
+Graduate Acting II: Heightened Language (3 quarter hours, 3 quarters) This course in Classical Acting joins the emotional, physical and imaginative life of a role with the technical skills needed to express that character to its fullest.
+This is achieved through rigorous foundation work and applying the basic tenets of acting to the acting of plays in verse: making strong choices that are grounded in the text, establishing a connection to the scene partner, listening and responding to what is happening in the scene.
 Using scenes and monologues, the students work closely with the instructor to bring their physical and vocal instruments to meet the demands of the material, and integrate the work done in other classes.

-Graduate Acting II: Contemporary Focus (3 quarter hours, 3 quarters) This course explores the world of archetype, performance and magic in drama across boundaries of time and tradition.
-Inspired by folktales, myths, oral poetry and rituals from many traditions, the students develop original and play-based theatrical work both solo and ensemble.
+Graduate Acting II: Contemporary Focus (3 quarter hours, 3 quarters) This course explores the world of archetype, performance, and magic in drama across boundaries of time and tradition.
+Inspired by folktales, myths, oral poetry and rituals from many traditions, the students develop original and play-based theatrical work both solo and ensemble-based.
 Resources include the traditional stories of African, Asian, South American, European and American literature, as well as plays from modernity that explore a mythic or folkloric basis.
 Exploration also includes a broad swath of tragic-focused and comic-focused dramatic material from Restoration through 1950.
 The students select scenes from plays that follow tragic and comic shapes and perform them in scene study form.